PlayEveryWare/eos_plugin_for_unity/docs/unity_specific.md

 The EOS Unity Plugin is a collective effort between multiple sources, each source also has to be compatible with each other.

 * Every version of Unity has its targeted build tools for Platform APIs.
-* Every Platform has their minimum supporting API version for EOS SDK.
+* Every EOS SDK version is built against specific platform SDKs.
 * Every EOS SDK version has updated C# scripts for Unity to call.

 We take multiple factors into account, and decide on the versions that are most stable and expandable.